somebeaver/Lowrider.js/README.md

     **not** trigger when the user closes the browser.
   - Example tasks: removing event listeners.

-### Async Operations in the Build Step
+### Slow Operations in the Build Step

 Components often need to fetch data from an API or local storage, which can add significant loading time to an `onBuild()` hook.

-Lowrider.js is optimized for slow async operations in `onBuild()`, and will skip the build event alltogether when a component is considered to be loading from cache.
-The efficacy of this optimization of course depends on the developer segmenting their code into the hooks properly.
+Lowrider.js is optimized for slow operations in `onBuild()`, and will skip the build event alltogether when a component is considered to be loading from cache.
+The efficacy of this optimization relies on the developer segmenting their code into the hooks properly.

 Since any component can, during its `onBuild()` hook, add arbitrary HTML to the document, it's impossible to look downwards and know when the loading of any